 Medical terminology courses are required for many careers in the healthcare or pharmaceutical industries.
 Depending on your career path, you may need the course as a prerequisite for college admission or it may be a part of your curriculum.

-Medical terminology can also open up new possibilities.
-Whether you are looking for a career change and want to improve your current job performance, learning medical terminology is a great place to start.
+Learning the terminology can also open up new possibilities.
+Whether you are looking for a career change and want to improve your current job performance, learning the medical language is a great place to start.
 New careers many students pursue include:

-Searching for the right medical terminology course can be a daunting task, but here are a couple things to consider:
+Searching for the right course can be a daunting task, but here are a couple things to consider:

 The Type of Course to Take